 Conclusion (Audio explanation)

-Next time: Gaining melodic independence over a II-V-I progression (Audio explanation)
+Next time: Using sequences and thematic development over a II-V-I progression

 Bonus: 6 minute play-a-long track.
 Practice making your own melodies, using the G natural minor scale, with an added F#.